0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 ## Which node should you run?

 Nodes performing paid services require a [stake](../pbc-fundamentals/dictionary.md#stakestaking) of MPC tokens.
 Higher stake services earn higher revenue.
-For paid services it required that the node's owner completes [Synaps KYC/KYB](complete-synaps-kyb.md).
+For paid services it is required that the node's owner completes [Synaps KYC/KYB](complete-synaps-kyb.md).

 Set-up of the different nodes overlap.
 All nodes have the set-up related to reader nodes in common.
 All staking nodes have the baker node set-up in common.
 Therefore, you must first set up and register as a baker node, before you can